Introduction

 (in)Famous examples of food fraud

 Although food fraud is a common issue in the food industry, with numerous cases going unreported or overlooked by the public, there have been certain incidents that have gained significant attention in the past.
-These cases have served to highlight the extent and impact of this problem [1] [7]:
+These cases have served to highlight the extent and impact of this [1] [7]:

 • In 2012, a scandal struck in Europe: after beefburgers tested positive for horse meat presence in the UK, a lot of other products were discovered to contain horse meat not declared on the label.
 The scandal cost Tesco a market value loss of €360 million.